-From festive fireworks to pagan parades, Steve Pill explores five of the best British ways to see in the new year in 2017.
+From festive fireworks to pagan parades, we explore some of the best British ways to see in the new year in 2023

 Hogmanay party, Edinburgh